josh-bird6/MSc_coursework/README.md

-This repository contains information and scripts related to coursework I have copmleted as part of the MSc in Data Analytics
+This repository contains information and scripts related to coursework I have completed as part of the MSc in Data Analytics